Updated: April 5, 2021

 Once Vaccinated, Am I Exempt from COVID-19 Policies?

-No. Even after you receive the full course of vaccine you must still abide by any current COVID-19 regulations, policies and best practices including: quarantining if a close contact to a known COVID-19 case; following travel restrictions and quartaine procedures; wearing a face covering; practicing social distancing and alike.
+Generally, after you receive the full course of vaccine you should still abide by current COVID-19 regulations, policies and best practices including: wearing a face covering; practicing social distancing; washing your hands often and alike.

-As more community members are vaccinated and the COVID-19 public health emergency abates we can all celebrate together as restrictions are eased but until that time continue to help the fight by getting the vaccine when you can and following the health guidance issued by local, state and federal agencies.
+As more community members are vaccinated and the COVID-19 public health emergency abates we can all celebrate together as restrictions are eased.
+Until that time continue to help the fight by getting the vaccine when you can and following the health guidance issued by local, state and federal agencies.